AElfProject/aelf-docs/docs/quick-start/advance-tutorials/_setup.md

    Select `Codespaces`.
 5. Click on the `+` sign to create a new Codespace.
 6. After some time, your workspace will load with the contents of the repository.
-   You can now continue your development using GitHub Codespaces.
+   You may now continue your development using GitHub Codespaces.

 </TabItem>
 </Tabs>